 Even so, it's a good idea to run these keywords through your keyword tool as discussed above to identify any opportunities or versions of the keyword worth targeting.
 If the keyword doesn't turn up in the keyword tool, don't take this as a sign that you shouldn't target it.

-As I mentioned above, if the keyword is being used in association with the brand's you are targeting, people are searching for it.
+As We mentioned above, if the keyword is being used in association with the brand's you are targeting, people are searching for it.

 The fact that it doesn't show up in keyword tools is often a blessing in disguise, because it allows you to target keywords that your competitors will not.